jessepav/lacygoill-wiki-backup/awk/sed.md

 When debugging a script.

-It allows you to  inspect the state of the pattern space  right before running a command.
+It  lets you  inspect the  state of  the pattern  space right  before running  a command.

 It's the equivalent of `:echom` in a Vimscript.